nfriedly/pagerank.nfriedly.com/readme.md

 Todo:
 -----

-* Add support for multiple values at different dates
+* Better support for error states - don't loose the current URL
+* Get a domain name
 * Add partial support for legacy bookmarklett (pr, but no history), add analytics to legacy bookmarklett
 * Redirect old pr app to new one
-* Use Bootstrap's built-in modals and whatnot
+* Add pay-as-you-go plan & user accounts
 * Uses requirejs or something similar to organize client-side js
-* Add https payment window so that Stripe works
-* Add pay-as-you-go plan & user accounts
 * Move google analytics out of core classes
 * Reduce coupling
+* Add no-js warning
+* Add support for multiple values at different dates
 * Lots of unit tests
-* Make html use configs

 GPLv3 License: